 This apparently has something to do with Professor Mills (John Migliore) who is doing experiments with alien substances and DNA which involve a baby gorilla named Konga.
 The professor is killed by unseen intruders voiced by Sébastien Godin (Ouija Mummy, Lycanimator) but Konga escapes.
 He’s found by Chance (Chance Kelly) and Grayson (Grayson Kelly) who befriend him.
 But the general is already looking for him and experiments are making him grow to giant size.
 Can they find a way to save him before the military can destroy him?

 Konga TNT started out as a short, something Kelly decided to shoot to keep his sons busy during quarantine.
 He decided to expand it with some additional footage and footage shot in isolation by several friends as well as stock footage of assorted military hardware.
-The result is, to put it mildly, a mess that is too childish for most adults but full of jokes that will go over the heads of most kids.
+The result is, to put it mildly, a mess that is too childish for most adults but is full of jokes that will go over the heads of most kids.

 The film is supposedly a comedy but it’s simply not funny.
 Even my inner adolescent rolled its eyes at Skipper’s jokes about getting his hands on the Amazons’ gazongas.
 Other highlights include General Mills eating Cheerios, a hunter who mistakes Konga for Bigfoot and characters named Megan Bacon (Ellen Mildred) and Major Bummier (Trevor Payer).
 Major bummer indeed.